-Reconditioned photocopiers may be ex-showroom or rental models or may have been purchased via the supplier from a company or business wanting to update their office equipment.
-Each model is carefully cleaned and thoroughly tested and, if need be, repaired to the highest of standards.
+How does the refurbishment process work?
+Firstly, each model is carefully cleaned and thoroughly tested to see if it’s fit for work.
+If anything appears wrong with the copier, it’s repaired to the highest standards.
 Most refurbished photocopiers also come with a warranty giving you added peace of mind.

 Refurbished Photocopier Costs